Main Period: Victorian - Federation

 Further Plans of the Tavistock Estate showing Nowranie Street.

 The 1887 subdivision of the Summer Hill Estate indicates that almost all lots in Nowranie Street were already sold.
 By 1905 most of the lots had dwellings built on them.

-These images cannot do justice to the work of a man whose name is synonymous with leadlight in the inner western suburbs of Sydney.
+These images cannot do justice to the work of a Bob Bush, whose name is synonymous with leadlight in the inner western suburbs of Sydney.
 His workshop was on the corner of Smith Street and Nowranie Street Summer Hill.
 A leadlight landmark and these images are a very limited homage to his life's work.